 Styled as a “Malaysian & Chinese” restaurant, “Jadey” as I like to call it, does some pretty good Chinese dishes as well.

 This deep-fried silken tofu with mince pork and preserved cabbage is a case in point.
 It has a nice texture outside while the interior is silken soft as it should be.
-The gravy is tasty and always a perfect complement for steaming hot rice.
+The gravy is tasty and always a beautiful complement for steaming hot rice.

 Another mouth-watering dish that goes well with steamed rice is the Nyonya style assam fish.
-A snapper is perfectly steamed with a blend of Nyonya sauce redolent of chilli, lemongrass, ginger and kaffir lime flavours.
+A snapper is steamed with a blend of Nyonya sauce redolent of chilli, lemongrass, ginger and kaffir lime flavours.

 Garnished with fresh coriander and strips of fresh red chillies, the tangy and spicy taste makes you more hungry with each mouthful.

 A Peking style deep fried beef strips with broccoli is sweet and crispy with its syrupy sauce.
 Not quite my favourite dish but it seems to be disappearing quite quickly.

 We have ordered way too much food for eight people tonight but Jadey is quite consistent and satisfying for all the times I have been to this restaurant.

 We met up with YB and WY for lunch and decided to check out the cafes and restaurants around Brunswick street in Fitzroy.